Skip to main content

 Only workspace members can view or modify registry configurations.
 Credentials are never displayed after saving; only the registry name and URL are visible.

-Akua logs all image pull operations, giving you visibility into which images are being accessed, by which deployment, and when.
+Akua logs all image pull operations, giving you visibility into which images are being accessed, by which install, and when.

 Troubleshooting